Youssou Ndoye: JL Bourg (2016–2019)

-After rejoining San Antonio in the 2016 NBA Summer League, Ndoye signed on September 5, 2016 with JL Bourg-en-Bresse of the French LNB Pro B.
+After rejoining San Antonio in the 2016 NBA Summer League, Ndoye signed on 5 September 2016, with JL Bourg-en-Bresse of the French LNB Pro B.

 Nanterre 92 (2019–2020)

-On August 18, 2019, he has signed with Nanterre 92 of the LNB Pro A.
+On 18 August 2019, he has signed with Nanterre 92 of the LNB Pro A.

 Coosur Real Betis (2020–2021)

-On June 24, 2020, he has signed with Real Betis of the Liga ACB.
+On 24 June 2020, he has signed with Real Betis of the Liga ACB.

 Orléans Loiret Basket (2021–2022)

-On August 17, 2021, he has signed with Orléans Loiret Basket of the LNB Pro A.
+On 17 August 2021, he has signed with Orléans Loiret Basket of the LNB Pro A.

 Daegu KOGAS Pegasus (2022–2023)

-On July 24, 2022, he signed with Daegu KOGAS Pegasus of the Korean Basketball League.
+On 24 July 2022, he signed with Daegu KOGAS Pegasus of the Korean Basketball League.

-Covirán Granada (2023–present)
+Covirán Granada (2023)

-On January 7, 2023, he signed with Covirán Granada of the Spanish Liga ACB.
+On 7 January 2023, he signed with Covirán Granada of the Spanish Liga ACB.

+Taipei Mars (2023–2024)

+On 18 October 2023, Ndoye signed with Taipei Mars of the T1 League.

+Shijiazhuang Xianglan (2024)

+On 9 June 2024, Ndoye signed with Shijiazhuang Xianglan of the National Basketball League (NBL).

+Daegu KOGAS Pegasus (2024–2025)

+In September 2024, Ndoye rejoined the Daegu KOGAS Pegasus of the Korean Basketball League (KBL) to replace Du'Vaughn Maxwell.
+In April 2025, he was replaced by Mangok Mathiang.

+APR (2025–present)

+On April 23, 2025, Ndoye joined Rwandan team APR of the Basketball Africa League (BAL).
+Ndoye helped APR finish in the third place in the 2025 season, and was named to the BAL All-Defensive Second Team.
+He averaged 9 points and 6.8 rebounds in the league.
+On June 18, Ndoye was also named to the All-BAL Second Team.

+On July 12, 2025, Ndoye won the Rwanda Basketball League (RBL) championship with APR, after defeating REG in the finals.
+He had a game-high 26 points, as well as 7 rebounds and 3 assists in the decisive Game 5, after which they finished the series victorious.
+Ndoye was named the RBL Playoffs MVP.

+National team

+Ndoye plays for the Senegal national team, and has played at the AfroBasket in 2017 and 2021, winning a bronze medal, as well as at the 2019 FIBA Basketball World Cup.

 Personal life

 Ndoye, the son of Penda and Ibrahima, has an older brother, Mohammed, and two older sisters, Khadija and Maguette.
 His mother played on the Senegal national basketball team and introduced him to the game.
 He minored in French history.